kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

 = 2.2.0.4 =
+* Important: The wp_footer function in your theme is now required.
 * Pull request via Github: Merged code enhancements by @summatix.
 Combined several JavaScript files into one.
 * Added fallback by @summatix to load thumbnail with default quality when a high quality version is not available.
 Removed "Force maximum resolution" option because the fallback makes this feature unnecessary.
-* The wp_footer function in your theme is now required.
+* Made plugin translatable.

 = 2.2.0.3 =
 * Fix: Updated URL definitions to improve js minify (merge request via Github by @sigginet)